Home of The Big Texas Boerboel

 If you want a quality boerboel, do some research.
 Get an understanding of the breed standards.
 Join some of the BoerBoel Facebook groups and follow all the boerboel pages you can find on Instagram.
 Pay attention to how the average boerboels on those pages look.
 Begin to get a grasp of what a good boerboel looks like and acts like.

-Shipping: We are a boerboel breeder based in Magnolia, Texas, but will work with you to ship a puppy out to you if you are located in the lower 48 States.
-We won’t be doing international shipping.
-Shipments are done through ground transport or with a flight nanny as a small puppy.
+Shipping: We are a boerboel breeder based in Livingston, Texas, but will work with you to ship a puppy out to you if you are located in the lower 48 States.
+Shipments are done through ground dog transporter or with a flight nanny as a small puppy.
+International shipping is possible, but not something we want to do unless it’s worth doing.

 Common Boerboel questions and common questions we are asked: